 See our supported package types.

-Packages are kept in package repositories.
+Packages are kept in package repositories (or feeds).
 A repository can be as simple as a file share, or it could be a dedicated server.
 For more information, see the section on choosing a package repository.

 What's in a package?

-Octopus expects your NuGet package to contain all of the files needed to run the application when it is deployed (along with any scripts needed for deployment, and any configuration transformation files).
+Octopus expects your package to contain all of the files needed to run the application when it is deployed (along with any scripts needed for deployment, and any configuration transformation files, etc).

 An ASP.NET MVC application, packaged using NuGet for example, would look like this: